 Ljublana’s city center is everything you want an old town to be.
 Baroque and Art Nouveau buildings, many of them pastel, flank pedestrian streets that converge in open squares.
 The Ljubljanica River cuts through the middle, beside which cafes open their patios when it’s warm, and a series of bridges stitches the two sides back together.
 It’s dreamy, but it’s also misleading.

 Ljubljana isn’t the sleepy capital its old town would have you believe.
 Slovenia’s oldest and largest university, attended by some 40,000 students, sits on the edge of the city center.
 Accordingly, Ljubljana has all the trappings of a student city: punky art centers, pubs and clubs, a relatively low cost of living.
-It’s creative and forward-thinking without being aggressively hip, even more so now that new startups have brought young professionals onto the scene.
+It’s creative and forward-thinking without being aggressively hip, even more now that new startups have brought young professionals onto the scene.

 The alternative and nightlife-loving crowds cross paths at Metelkova Mesto, a former squat in an old army barracks that’s grown into a massive cultural center and entertainment venue.
 Stop by if you like DJs, LGBT club events, stage shows, art exhibits, and headquarters covered head to toe in graffiti.
 Fans of performance art and repurposed spaces will also enjoy Stara Elektrarna, or the Old Power Station, a venue located in a former power plant that stages plays, dance productions, concerts, and eclectic one-off events throughout the year.